 Enrollment for top universities has not kept up with population growth and demand, hence lower acceptance rates:

-The acceptance rate of MIT has fallen from as high as 30% as recently as 1995, to just 7% today:
+The acceptance rate at MIT has fallen from as high as 30% as recently as 1995, to just 7% today:

 If the top 1% of American high school students–roughly 150,000 individuals–are applying to colleges which have a combined and fixed enrollment of 70,000 applicants, which is the total annual enrollment of the eight schools that comprise the Ivy League, that is going to be a lot of overachievers who are left out, who may feel entitled to those spots.
 Indeed, it’s not uncommon to read personal accounts of seemingly overqualified applicants being rejected from multiple top colleges.
 A commenter from Steve Hsu’s blog recounts how his two sons were rejected from numerous colleges despite having top SAT and GPA scores and various extracurriculars:

 This leads to a sort of Sisyphean struggle or red queen dilemma in which this small fraction of society is competing harder and harder, yet outcomes are possibly more unequally distributed.
 What happens to those who cannot cut it?
 What if being in the top 2% is not good enough and you need to be in the top .5%?
 What happens to these people who are only in the top 5-.5%, not the top .5%?
 Forget learning calculus, now you need to win math competitions, too.
 You need a GitHub repository and know Python well.
 A 17-year-old recently published a math paper which proved a prime conjecture.
+Another 17-year-old made a fully-functional app and posted it to GitHub.
 This is your competition now.

 More student loan forgiveness and financial aid, such as Biden’s recent $10,000 student loan forgiveness proposal, will boost college attendance.
 However underachievers, who either drop-out or attend low-ranking schools, are likely the biggest beneficiaries of this proposal, not people who graduate from good schools, get good jobs, and are able to pay the loans off easily.